Missing Cats - Lost & Found

 Because of her owners quick response with posters & publicity, attention was paid to Gemima in the streets.
-She was very fortunate to have been noticed quickly by a member of the public who thought that she might match the description in the poster, & who was kind enough to relocate it & call the number.
+She was very fortunate to have been noticed quickly by a member of the public who thought that she might match the description in the poster, & who was kind enough to relocate the poster & call the number.
 She was still wearing a collar & id tag but had gone further than anyone might have thought.

 "Amazing news!
 Milo was waiting at the cat flap this morning (sadly it was locked!).
 He seems ok however I don't think he has been fed he has lost a huge amount of weight but is not injured in anyway and his collar was still intact with his phone number."